Products

 How do I perform identification using nanopore sequencing?

 Nanopore sequencing is uniquely scalable.
-The portable Flongle, MinION and MinION Mk1C are ideal for performing identification experiments at point-of-sampling, whilst the flexible GridION enables up to five MinION or Flongle Flow Cells to be run on demand.
+The portable Flongle and MinION are ideal for performing identification experiments at the point of sampling, while the flexible GridION enables sequencing up to five MinION or Flongle Flow Cells to be run on demand.
 Scaling up, the ultra-high-throughput PromethION platform outputs terabases of data, for rapid sequencing of larger genomes or highly parallel multiplexed experiments.

-For applications where turnaround time is crucial, the Rapid Sequencing Kit enables preparation of sequencing libraries in just ten minutes; a fully lyophilised version, the Field Sequencing Kit, is available for sequencing in the field.
-For targeted sequencing experiments, there are several PCR-based methods available, whilst Cas9 enrichment can be combined with the Ligation Sequencing Kit for PCR-free, long-read targeted sequencing.
-For identification of transcripts and RNA viruses, Oxford Nanopore provides three streamlined RNA sequencing kits, for long-read RNA sequencing with low GC bias.
+For applications where turnaround time is crucial, the Rapid Sequencing Kit enables preparation of sequencing libraries in just ten minutes.
+For targeted sequencing experiments, there are both PCR-based and PCR-free methods available.
+For identification of transcripts and RNA viruses, Oxford Nanopore provides streamlined RNA and cDNA sequencing kits for sequencing of full-length transcripts.

 Find out more about microbial identification with nanopore sequencing in Metagenomic sequencing with Oxford Nanopore: Getting Started.